How We Work

 What Each Cycle Produces

-• Validated initiative briefs that delivery teams can pick up without months of rediscovery
+- Validated initiative briefs and executable specifications that an implementation team can pick up without months of rediscovery

 The work gets clearer through doing, measuring, and deciding.